Skip to main content

 Most fields are freely editable, but a few are tied to how Hamtrax auto-organizes your folders, so the edit form keeps them fixed to protect the folder they belong to:

-• In an activation folder, both the park and the date are locked.
-Every contact in an activation folder belongs to the same park and the same day, so the form shows each as read-only with a banner at the top — for example, "Park is locked to US-2325 for this activation." and "Date is set by the activation (2025-05-23)."
-The same locks apply when you add a brand-new contact to an activation: the date is seeded to the activation's date and can't be changed.
+• In an activation folder, the park, date, and your operating location are locked.
+Every contact in an activation folder belongs to the same park and day, and your station location stays tied to the activated park.
+The form shows those fields as read-only with an explanation — for example, "Park is locked to US-2325 for this activation." and "Date is set by the activation (2025-05-23)."
+The same locks apply when you add a brand-new contact to an activation: the folder, date, park, and operating location are seeded from the activation and can't be changed.

 • In a monthly hunting folder, the date is locked.
 A monthly folder only holds contacts from its own month, so the date field is read-only with a banner such as "Date is locked to 2025-05 for this monthly folder."

 Every other field stays editable as normal.
-If you need a contact in a different park, day, or month, move it to the right folder (or to a custom folder, which locks nothing) and the field unlocks.
+If a contact belongs in a different park, day, or month, log it through the correct folder flow.
+Custom folders do not add these folder-derived locks.

 note